foundersandcoders/old-playbook/mvps.md

 ### Pay

 On successful completion of a project, all income received for these MVPs will be divided equally between the students.
+It is the responsibility of students to raise their own invoices.

 ### On completion of four projects